-About Philosophy at SLUHome>About Philosophy @ SLU
+About Philosophy at SLU

 The faculty at Saint Louis University is characterized by a pluralism of methods and a variety of interests.
 Individual faculty members have strong records of scholarly achievement in many areas of philosophy, including the history of philosophy, analytic metaphysics, normative and applied ethics, meta-ethics, continental philosophy, and phenomenology.
 The Philosophy Department has gained national and international recognition in medieval philosophy, philosophy of religion, action theory, epistemology, and social-political philosophy.